 Music is a wonderful tool for both healing and mental clarity.
 The practice of creating and listening to music has been used to achieve a “flow” state, such as Shakuhachi flute from Japan or improvisational Indian music.
 Meditation music is often characterized by slow sustains, mellow timbres, and simple harmonies, but can also include percussive sounds and nature cries among other effects.
 In reality, you can practice mindfulness with any activity, which means you can also do a mindfulness meditation with any music you choose.
 Nevertheless, it is important to abandon any preconceived notions about the music you are listening to as it may prompt you to subconsciously negate its healing effects.
 The music can be used to enhance any practices you are already doing, such as daily yoga or breathing exercises, or can be used as its own separate practice.

-Review of the 10 Best Meditation Music Downloads and CDs, Plus the Worst 1 to Avoid
+Review of the 10 Best Meditation Music Downloads and CDs, Plus 1 to Avoid

 - Zen Garden (Music for Deep Sleep, Meditation, Spa, Healing, Relaxation)